h8d13/Vase/README.md

 For logging: Inside `.vase.d` you can find `logs.conf` & main program logs.

-### System-wide install

-You can install Vase into `/opt` by running `makepkg -Ccfi` in project root.
-And to remove `sudo pacman -Rns vase-git`

-This means all files will live within `/opt/vase` instead of where you cloned it and you will not need to write `sudo`.

 ### TerminationOS

 Basically I was just sick of distro-hopping.
 Thought how can I create my next build in minutes not hours.